-The holidays bring immense joy, indeed!
-Jen St. Louis of Elmira, Ont. beautifully captures the magic and splendour of Christmas with this striking shot.
+The holidays can bring immense joy, especially in those quiet moments that allow you to reflect on life’s blessings.
+Jen St. Louis of Elmira, Ontario, beautifully captures the magic and splendour of the season with this striking shot.

 Check out more inspiring holiday decorating ideas from across Canada.

-Here’s another photo by Cheryl Power, who really nailed our Theme Pic Challenge by weaving in a holiday theme.
+Here’s another photo from Cheryl, which is sure to put a smile on your face.
 “Nothing says joy more than a cat and a box, and Gandalf loves boxes,” she writes.
 (What a cute name for a cat!)

 Check out these amazing things to do in Banff on your next vacation.

 Home Sweet Home